by Mike Retzlaff

 This is a fine example of good logic and mathematics but it’s wrong.
 The beer will have a color of approximately 8.84 SRM.
 This is because beer color is not measured on a linear scale.
 The darker the formulation, the farther the calculations diverge from the actual results.

-After researching this for some time, I’ve found that the best home-brewing color calculations we can do are in accordance with Morey’s formula.
+After looking into this for some time, I’ve found that the best home-brewing color calculations we can do are in accordance with Morey’s formula.
 In the case of our recipe, we would calculate:

 (66.9 / 5) ^ 0.6859 X 1.4922 (That is a caret in the formula which compensates for the non-linear function of color density.)
 The formula is supposed to be reasonably accurate up to about 50 SRM.
 I purchased a film strip with a gradient of color samples and Morey’s formula gives me results consistent with this “standard.”